UCLA-VAST/blaze/spark-1.5.1/docs/mllib-feature-extraction.md

 and [IDF](api/scala/index.html#org.apache.spark.mllib.feature.IDF).
 `HashingTF` takes an `RDD[Iterable[_]]` as the input.
 Each record could be an iterable of strings or other types.

-Refer to the [`HashingTF` Scala docs](api/scala/index.html#org.apache.spark.mllib.feature.HashingTF) for details on the API.

 {% highlight scala %}
 import org.apache.spark.rdd.RDD